Boarding schools should follow all general COVID-19 guidance for schools, as well as the specific guidelines for boarding schools on this page.

 To limit the risk of COVID-19 transmission in residential areas, schools will regularly remind students and staff of the importance of rigorous appropriate personal hygiene practices, including:

 - advising staff immediately if they feel unwell or have any COVID-19 symptoms

-- washing hands for 20 seconds with soap and water at regular intervals throughout the day
+- washing hands at regular intervals throughout the day

 - regular and appropriate use of hand sanitiser